-Recently, I made a REALLY BIG decision and changed up my editing style.
+Once upon a time, I made a REALLY BIG decision and changed up my editing style.
 I mean, this was really freakin’ big.
 People that follow my work were probably a little confused.
-But I made the announcement on my Instagram that I was no longer a bright and airy photographer.
-YIKES.
-That was pretty scary.
-But let me back up for a minute and tell you why I finally made the decision to switch.
+But I made the announcement on my Instagram that I was no longer a moody photographer.
+I had actually started shooting film.

 - Pin away!
 Believe it or not, Pinterest can tell you a lot about what you love.
 Look at all your Pinterest boards for second and see what types of photographs you are pinning the most.
 Are they bright and full of color?
 Are they neutral and matte?
 Do you love dark tones?
 Write down what you love most about them.

 - Play around in Lightroom – Play around with a raw image to see what you love most.
 I suggest that you always get your White Balance right before you start playing around though.
-An image that’s way too blue or way to orange is not a style.
+An image that’s way too blue or way too orange is not a style.
 I’ll show you an example of WB here.

 - Buy presets.
 THERE IS NO SHAME in using presets.
 People think that because you buy presets to help you edit that you suddenly are cheating.
 UH, NO. Presets are a great starting point and honestly, some of the best photographers use presets.
 Find what you love and tweak it some.
 You can see the presets I use here.

 It’s your work.
 Do what makes you happy.
-If you need to go through 15 photographer phases like me just to get there, then do it.
+If you need to go through 15 photographer phases, like me, just to get there, then do it.
 But remember, NEVER ever change your style for someone else.
 Do it for YOU.